tesselle/tabula/README.md

 ## Overview

-An easy way to examine archaeological count data.
-This package provides a convenient and reproducible toolkit for relative and absolute dating and analysis of (chronological) patterns.
+An easy way to examine archaeological count data. **tabula** provides a convenient and reproducible toolkit for relative and absolute dating and analysis of (chronological) patterns.
 It includes functions for matrix seriation (reciprocal ranking, CA-based seriation), chronological modeling and dating of archaeological assemblages and/or objects.
 Beyond these, the package provides several tests and measures of diversity: heterogeneity and evenness (Brillouin, Shannon, Simpson, etc.), richness